agallou/Profil/en/README.md

-'m a developer.
+I'm a developer.
 I have been working at PMSIpilot on medical software for 4 years.

 `PHP` `MySql` `Symfony` `Silex` `JS` `CSS` `Bash`